• Neurological Surgery

 • University of Iowa College of Medicine - MD

-Dr. Arnold Etame is a Neurological Surgeon and Scientist specializing in Neuro-Oncology at the Moffitt Cancer Center, and also serves as an Assistant Professor of Oncologic Sciences and Neurological Surgery at the University of South Florida College of Medicine.
-His clinical practice focuses on management of both malignant and benign primary and metastatic tumors of the brain, spine and peripheral nerves using a combination of surgery and stereotactic radiosurgery.
+Dr. Arnold Etame is a Neurological Surgeon and Scientist specializing in Neuro-Oncology at the Moffitt Cancer Center, and Assistant Professor of Oncology at the University of South Florida, College of Medicine.
+He performs a substantial number of surgeries in eloquent and non-eloquent regions of the brain with image-guided stereotactic techniques entailing functional MRI and DTI tractography neuro-navigation.
+He also directs a very active awake-brain tumor resection program for patients with tumors close to critical areas for speech and movement.
+In collaboration with Dr. Rao of Radiation Oncology, he co-directs the stereotactic radiosurgery program for brain and spine metastatic tumors.
 His research focuses on enhanced delivery of targeted therapeutics across the blood-brain barrier for malignant and metastatic brain tumors using nanotechnology and focused ultrasound disruption of the blood-brain barrier.
-He is also actively involved with clinical trial protocols for patients with malignant brain tumors.
+He is a principal investigator for clinical trial protocols in patients with malignant brain tumors.
+He will be leading a Phase III vaccine trial for patients with glioblastoma multiforme (GBM).

 Dr. Etame received his BS degree in Chemistry Magna Cum Laude from the State University New York at New Paltz.
 He subsequently completed his MD degree with Distinction in Research from the University of Iowa College of Medicine where he was elected to the Alpha Omega Alpha Honor Medical Society, and the Gold Humanism Medical Society.
 His Neurosurgery Specialization was completed at the University of Michigan.
 Under the mentorship of renowned neurosurgeon and scientist - Dr. James Rutka – Dr Etame was awarded a Neuro-oncology Research Fellowship with the Labatt Brain Tumour Research Centre at the Hospital for Sick Children in Toronto, Canada.
 During this time, Dr Etame also pursued and completed his PhD in the Department of Laboratory Medicine and Pathobiology at the University of Toronto.
 His work focused on optimizing nanoparticle-based delivery strategies across the blood-brain barrier for subsequent targeting of invasive pathways in malignant gliomas.
 He has received numerous awards including the prestigious Wilder Penfield Fellowship Award from the Congress of Neurological Surgeons.
 He has authored several peer-reviewed publications and book chapters.